bhavyasruthi/AngularJS-Practice-Modules/README.md

 - ng-click : Specifies an expression to evaluate when an element is being clicked.
 - ng-init :	Defines initial values for an application.

-## File : ng-model Directive
+## ng-model Directive
 This folder contain two files.
 In file 'ng-modelExample.html', we can find how The ng-model directive binds the value of HTML controls to application data.Controls used here are -
 - textbox
 - checkbox
 - radio button
 - date field

-## File : TimeApp
+## TimeApp
 This folder has 3 files.
 It demonstrates AngularJS Scope concept.
 This program displays time using $scope varible in angular.When you make a controller in AngularJS, you pass the $scope object as an argument.
 When adding properties to the $scope object in the controller, the view (HTML) gets access to these properties.In the view, you do not use the prefix $scope, you just refer to a propertyname.

-## File : Multiplication Tables - Directives Example
+## Multiplication Tables - Directives Example
 It demonstrates some more angular directives such as -
-- ng-change :
+- ng-change : Specifies an expression to evaluate when content is being changed by the user.
-- ng-hide :
+- ng-hide : Hides HTML elements based on condition.
-- ng-show:
+- ng-show: Shows or hides HTML elements based on condition.
-- ng-checked :
+- ng-checked : Specifies if an element is checked or not.
+- ng-repeat : Iterates specified block of actions based on condition.

+## Module Dependencies Example
+It demonstrtaes how can we share data between modules.
+It has 2 modules- 'UserMod' in which a variable is defined and is shared with other module 'dependencies' so that other module can use variable of 'UserMod'.

+## Calculator App
+This folder has 2 files.
+It demonstrates basic calculator app using Angular JS.